Fytex/Instagram-Giveaways-Winner/README.md

 4. Edit config.ini (See next category)
 5. In the same terminal type: `py script.py`

+Warning: Avoid resizing or touching the Browser oppened.
+You can minimize if you want or if you want to get rid of it just change `Window` to `False` in `config.ini`

 These commands can change depending on your configuration.
 Such as python/py/python3... or pip/pip3...

 If you need help add me on discord or join the server and ask me (links in my profile's bio) :)